noloop/eventbus/README.md

 ```
 ## Add listener in event on

-An once event is an event that can only be emitted once because the added listener is deleted after it is first emitted.
+An on event is an event that can be emitted multiple times.

 ```lisp
 (let ((eventbus-instance (make-eventbus)))